qualisys/Real-Time-Protocol-Documentation/client/index.md

 Event ID     | Name                    | Comment
 -------------|-------------------------|--------
-1            | Connected               |Sent when QTM has connected to the camera system.
+1            | Connected               | Sent when QTM has connected to the camera system.
-2            | Connection Closed       |Sent when QTM has disconnected from the camera system.
+2            | Connection Closed       | Sent when QTM has disconnected from the camera system.
-3            | Capture Started         |Sent when QTM has started a capture.
+3            | Capture Started         | Sent when QTM has started a capture.
-4            | Capture Stopped         |Sent when QTM has stopped a capture.
+4            | Capture Stopped         | Sent when QTM has stopped a capture.
-5            | Not used                |Previously Fetching Finished, deprecated.
+5            | Not used                | Previously Fetching Finished, deprecated.
-6            | Calibration Started     |Sent when QTM has started a calibration.
+6            | Calibration Started     | Sent when QTM has started a calibration.
-7            | Calibration Stopped     |Sent when QTM has stopped a calibration.
+7            | Calibration Stopped     | Sent when QTM has stopped a calibration.
-8            | RT From File Started    |Sent when QTM has started real time transmissions from a file.
+8            | RT From File Started    | Sent when QTM has started real time transmissions from a file.
-9            | RT From File Stopped    |Sent when QTM has stopped real time transmissions from a file.
+9            | RT From File Stopped    | Sent when QTM has stopped real time transmissions from a file.
-10           | Waiting For Trigger     |Sent when QTM is waiting for the user to press the trigger button.
+10           | Waiting For Trigger     | Sent when QTM is waiting for the user to press the trigger button.
-11           | Camera Settings Changed |Sent when the settings have changed for one or more cameras.
+11           | Camera Settings Changed | Sent when the settings have changed for one or more cameras.
 Not included in the GetState response.
-12           | QTM Shutting Down       |Sent when QTM is shutting down.
+12           | QTM Shutting Down       | Sent when QTM is shutting down.
 Not included in the GetState response.
-13           | Capture Saved           |Sent when QTM has saved the current measurement.
+13           | Capture Saved           | Sent when QTM has saved the current measurement.
 Not included in the GetState response.
+14           | Reserved                | Reserved.
+15           | Reserved                | Reserved.
+16           | Trigger                 | This event is sent by the server when QTM has received a trigger.
+This event will not show in the GetState command response.

 ### Discover packet